Skip to main content

 async def reference() -> bool

-Increments the reference count for this instance.
-Used by the manager to track how many clients are actively using this memory instance.
-Returns: True if the reference was successfully added, False if the instance is already closed.
+Increments the reference count for this memory instance.
+This is used internally by the manager to track how many clients are actively using the memory.
+Returns: True if the reference was successfully added, or False if the instance is already marked for closure.

 add_memory_episode